mortezakowkabi/jcb-persian-documentation/015-Adding-Templates-and-Layouts-to-a-Site-View.md

 [00:09:51](https://www.youtube.com/watch?v=6VBbi3Rl2eY&t=00h09m51s)

-When you include a layout snippet (for example, in the default Site View), JCB ensures the corresponding layout file is created in your component’s `/layouts/` directory.
+When you include a layout snippet (for example, in the default Site View), JCB ensures the corresponding layout file is created in your component's `/layouts/` directory.
 This allows that layout to be reused in other templates and views as needed.

 [00:10:19](https://www.youtube.com/watch?v=6VBbi3Rl2eY&t=00h10m19s)